hongkongkiwi/super-context/CONTRIBUTING.md

-# Contributing to Claude Context
+# Contributing to Super Context

-Thank you for your interest in contributing to Claude Context!
+Thank you for your interest in contributing to Super Context!
 This guide will help you get started.

 ## 🚀 Getting Started